-- You must pre-register your team and the names of your FIVE True Supporters by July 15th.
+You must pre-register your team and the names of your FOUR True Supporters by July 15th.

-- Your team may have up to three newbies that are not included in the 30 person limit described above.
+Your team may have up to five (5) newbies that are not included in the 25 person limit described above.
 These newbies must have started playing after last year's Queen of Hearts.
 These newbies may participate in any and all tournaments including the Newbie Tournament.

 Basic Tournament Rules:

-- Each team may enter each tournament once.
+Each team may enter each tournament once.
 As individuals win tournaments, they will be given playing cards representing their contribution to their team.
 These cards are worth points towards becoming Queen of Hearts and allow the possessors to initially compete in the culminating tournament of the weekend: Queen's War.
-After the Marshal gives you a card, it cannot be removed from your body until the end of the event.
-It can't be stolen and you should avoid putting it down anywhere.
-However, you must have it and be alive at the end of the event in order for it to count.
-If you lose it, that's your problem.
+Cards are not stealable items.
 If anyone is caught stealing cards, they risk disqualifying their entrant for Queen of Hearts, and may be asked to leave the event.
 See the rules of Queen's War for more details.

 Everyone who puts for the effort to throw a Queen of Hearts Team is a vital part of the tradition that has kept this event going for over two decades.
 As such, the staff of Queen of Hearts has decided that more needs to be done to honor the effort put in by the teams and individuals who make Queen of Hearts so successful year after year.
 To help us approach that goal, we have come up with a set of honorifics that will be presented to teams and individuals as a part of our yearly awards ceremony.
 These awards are not worth points for your team, but they are a way of recognizing those who truly stand out and showing our appreciation to all of you who put passion and effort into this event every year.